 The issues raised in the draft version of this briefing were discussed at the Newcastle Advice Compact meeting on 16 December 2015.
-Feedback has been incorporated into this document which will be presented to councillors and the Financial Inclusion Group at the next quarterly seminar on 14 January 2016.
+Feedback and comments have been incorporated into this document which will be presented to councillors and the Financial Inclusion Group at the next quarterly seminar.
+This will be held on 14 January 2016 and will focus on employment support and financial inclusion.
 Information will also be published on Newcastle City Council's website.
 Further information about seminars is available on our Financial Inclusion Group webpage.

-To find out more about the work we are doing to promote financial inclusion visit www.newcastle.gov.uk/managingyourmoney or contact Clare Fish using the details given below.
+To find out more about the work we are doing to promote financial inclusion visit: www.newcastle.gov.uk/managingyourmoney or email Clare Fish: financial.inclusion@newcastle.gov.uk